2005–06 Australian cricket season: Last matches before Christmas

 Australia went into the Test at the WACA Ground as favourites, but still conceded a first innings lead, before Brad Hodge scored a maiden Test century in the second innings.
 He went on to convert it to a double, ending with 203 not out, and Australia declared on eight for 528.
 South Africa were left to chase 491 for the victory, or bat for four sessions for the draw; the latter was achieved and the teams would go into the Boxing Day Test with the series tied at 0–0.
 The Melbourne Herald Sun claimed that the Australian captain Ponting "was dealing with one of the biggest blunders of his career", after Australia failed to win the match.

 With the Warriors out of their own stadium due to the Test match, they travelled east to Queensland and the Gabba, where Brett Dorey and Beau Casson helped them restrict the Bulls while in the field.
 In the first innings, Dorey bowled the most of any Warriors bowler, and in his 31 overs he took a career-best seven for 87.
 The Bulls lost their last eight wickets for 116, but still posted 308 after a century from opener Lachlan Stevens, his first ton in first-class cricket.
 Another seven-for came in the Warriors' innings, when the Bulls' Michael Kasprowicz took seven for 103, as the Warriors lost their last eight wickets for 114, two less than Queensland.
-However, with three half-centuries from Clinton Heron, Marcus North and Damien Martyn having sent the Warriors to three for 217, they took a lead of 23.
+However, with three half-centuries from Clint Heron, Marcus North and Damien Martyn having sent the Warriors to three for 217, they took a lead of 23.
 The Bulls were then bowled out for 242, spinner Casson taking five for 88 including two ducks, but with the seventh ball of the Warriors' innings they lost Chris Rogers for three, and after Clint Heron hit a half-century, seven balls from Andy Bichel yielded three wickets and sent the Warriors from 129 for 3 to 130 for 6.
-Bichel then held a catch at gully to dismiss Campbell, but with 47 required and three wickets in hand, Sean Marsh and Dorey combined to give the Warriors the winning runs.
+Bichel then held a catch at gully to dismiss Campbell, but with 47 required and three wickets in hand, Shaun Marsh and Dorey combined to give the Warriors the winning runs.